FilipDominec/FZU14_Raman_maps/README.md

 ## Programmer tips

-While this was intended as a quick-and-dirty tool to replace the not-user-friendly software from the Raman lab, it incorporates few potentially useful tricks that could be useful elsewhere:
+While this was intended as a quick-and-dirty tool to replace the not-user-friendly software from the Raman lab, it incorporates few non-trivial tricks that could be useful elsewhere:

 * Isoluminant rainbow colormap (missing in matplotlib!)
 * Isoluminant two-color mapping (dtto)
-* Feature that multiplies these colormaps with brightness function to show two quantities in one 2-D image.
+* Feature that multiplies these colormaps with brightness function to show two quantities in one 2-D image, and adds correct double colorbars.
 * The "parametrizer.py" module making it fairly easy to link the interactive sliders with plotting functions, along with automatic parameter saving/re-loading
-* spectral_preprocessing.py module that employs battle-tested mathematical operations.
-In particular, I have developed an original iterative rubber-band background detection to get useful Raman peak information even if there is relatively strong fluorescence.
+* The "spectral_preprocessing.py" module that employs battle-tested mathematical operations for Raman analysis.
+In particular, I have developed an original iterative rubber-band background detection to extract peak information even if there is relatively strong fluorescence.

 ## Acknowledgements